 An eVisa is a digital record of your immigration status and the conditions of your permission to enter or remain in the UK.
 This online system has been introduced to improve the UK’s immigration processes by replacing traditional documents, such as Biometric Resident Permits (BRPs).

-Your eVisa serves as proof of your visa, allowing institutions such as universities, employers, landlords, and airline carriers to verify your immigration status for specific purposes, including confirming your Right to Study and Right to Work.
+Your eVisa serves as proof of your immigration status, and allows institutions such as universities, employers, landlords, and airline carriers to verify your immigration status online for specific purposes, including confirming your Right to Study and Right to Work.

 This digital transition is mandatory.
 It does not affect your immigration permissions, and the setup is free of charge.